 BBC Countryfile Magazine and plastic

-Many readers have expressed concern that the magazine is sent to subscribers in a plastic polybag.
-Our parent company Immediate Media has issued this statement:
+Many readers have expressed concern that our magazine was previously sent to subscribers in a plastic polybag.
+We’re delighted to announce that we are now plastic free! 🌱